meilisearch/specifications/text/0174-metrics-api.md

 #### 3.2.5. `meilisearch_index_count`

-Return the total number of index for the Meilisearch instance.
+Returns the total number of index for the Meilisearch instance.

 ```
 # HELP meilisearch_index_count Meilisearch Index Count